osrf/ros2multirobotbook/src/traffic-editor.md

 └── tutorial.building.yaml
 ```

-Next launch the traffic editor from a terminal window
+Next, launch the traffic editor from a terminal window
 (source workspace if `traffic_editor` is built from source).

 ```bash